MetabolicEngineeringGroupCBMA/old_site/index.md

 different aspects of the overall process to increase throughput and maintain precision.

-We have developed a metabolic pathway assembly method we call the Yeast Pathway Kit, that produces short metabolic pathways for a given number of genes compared to other methods.
+We have developed a metabolic pathway assembly method we call the **Yeast Pathway Kit**, that produces short metabolic pathways for a given number of genes compared to other methods.
 It relies on one library of promoters and another for terminators.
+Pathways are joined together by first making a set of single gene expression vectors by homologous recombination.
+The promoter-gene-terminator fragments (or transcriptional units) can then be stitched together by a second round of homologous recombination

 ![ypk](yeast_pathway_kit_figure.png)

-We have developed a bioinformatic tool called `pydna` that allow cloning simulations to be expressed as `Python` code in `Jupyter` notebooks.
+We have developed a bioinformatic tool called `pydna` that allow cloning simulations to be expressed as `Python` code.
+This allows for "programming with DNA", expressing cloning strategies as a computer program.
+This produces a verifiable, complete description of a cloning strategy.
+This is especially powerful in combination with `Jupyter` notebooks to provide both code and a readable document.

 ![pydna](saat_cloning_animation.gif)